hrgdavor/java-watch-sass/readme.md

 download nodejs or Ruby.

 If you need a command-line tool to build scss
- - you like/have java already - you can use this tool
+ - if you like/have Java - you can use this tool
- - you like/have Ruby - it is the home of the original `sass` tool ([instructions](http://sass-lang.com/install))
+ - if you like/have Ruby - it is the home of the original `sass` tool ([instructions](http://sass-lang.com/install))
- - you like/have nodejs - [node-sass](https://github.com/sass/node-sass#command-line-interface)
+ - if you like/have nodejs - [node-sass](https://github.com/sass/node-sass#command-line-interface)
- - try to find compiled binary of: [sassc](https://github.com/sass/sassc)
+ - or try to find compiled binary of: [sassc](https://github.com/sass/sassc)

 You can check the code here to get insight on how to build scss from Java program directly.